Diana Blumenfeld

-Diana Blumenfeld (1 April 1903 – 3 August 1961) was a Polish folksinger, pianist, and actress.
+Diana Blumenfeld (1 April 1903 – 3 August 1961) was a Polish folksinger, pianist, and actress of Jewish origin.

 Early life and education

 She was born in Warsaw, Poland.
 In 1921 she studied piano in the conservatory for one year, and then continued her studies at Khrinivietska's Polish Dramatic School, graduating in 1924.

 She married Jonas Turkow in 1923.

 Career

 In 1924 Blumenfeld played with Esther-Rukhl Kaminska's troupe in Wilno.
 Toward the end of the same year, she performed with a company at Warsaw's Central Theater, and then became one of the first members of the Warsaw Yiddish Art Theater (Varshever Yidisher Kunst-teater; VYKT).

 In 1925 she toured with Turkow's company, and in 1926 to 1927, with the Kraków Yiddish Dramatic Theater.
 In 1929 she starred in the film Di Poylishe velder (The Polish fields).
 With her beautiful alto voice, and talent as a pianist, Blumenfeld achieved great popularity as a performer, even inspiring some of Warsaw's best songwriters to compose songs for her.